EmBachlitzanakis/2FA/README.md

 - QR code generation for easy 2FA setup
 - JWT-based authentication for secure access to protected routes
 - Simple JSON-based API
-- MS SQL Server integration for data storage
+- PostgreSQL integration for data storage

 ## Technologies Used